EclipsoXIV/smrpg/normal-rta-route.md

 Geno [7] : HP

 PUNCHINELLO (1200 HP):

-Attack / Attack / Star Riders (If gauge is not built, Attack) Attack / Attack / Star Riders (If gauge is not built, Attack)
+Attack / Attack / Star Riders (Or attack if no gauge, use Star Riders asap with Mallow) Attack / Attack / Attack

 If Sandstorm round 2: